Skip to content

 }

 By default, Castor will not pass any verbose arguments to the command.
-However if you run castor with the -v option, it will pass the verbose arguments to this command.
+However, if you run castor in verbose mode (for example with castor foo -v), it will pass the verbose arguments you configured to this command.

-Also if this command fails, castor will ask you if you want to retry the command with the verbose arguments.
+Additionally, if this command fails when Castor is not in verbose mode, it will ask you if you want to retry the command with the verbose arguments.

 Advanced usage